raja9283/snowflake-s3-elt-dashboard/README.md

 4. **Dashboard Setup**:
    - Connect **Superset** to your Snowflake instance.
-   - Use the provided queries to visualize key metrics.
+   - Create dashboards using the transformed data from the `enriched_events` table.

 ---